 It’s not all work, work and more work as an intern!
 There are plenty of amazing experiences to enjoy during your time off.
 Of course, being so near to the majestic Victoria Falls, you would expect plenty of white-knuckle adventures.
 You can throw yourself off the famous Victoria Falls Bridge on a bungee line, throw yourself into the rapids on a white water rafting ride, you can hover above the Falls in a helicopter or micro-light, or you can even just enjoy looking at them from the safety of the Victoria Falls National Park.
 Either way, visiting one of the seven natural wonders of the world will be a highlight of your stay in Zambia.

 Additional days off can also be arranged to enjoy a variety of optional trips further afield to discover more of Zambia or its neighbouring countries, including Zambia’s Kafue and Luangwa National Parks, Botswana’s Chobe National Park, Hwange and Matopos National Parks in Zimbabwe and even Antelope Park, where ALERT was founded.

 There’s so much to do; you’ll wish you were staying longer!

-You are provided with 3 meals a day.
+You are provided with three meals a day.
 The food is of good quality and will cover all your needs but should you wish to you can purchase extra items in town at one of the supermarkets.